markusdr/fix-apple-hotspot/README.md

 - Or by going to **Settings → General → About → Name** on your iPhone to view or change it.

 > ⚠️ **Note:** macOS and command-line tools may misinterpret certain characters (like the curly apostrophe `’`).
-> For best results when using this script, consider renaming your iPhone to something simpler, like `MarkusPhone` or `MyiPhone` — avoiding spaces, quotes, and punctuation.
+> For best results when using this script, consider renaming your iPhone to something simpler, like `JohnsPhone` or `MyiPhone` — avoiding spaces, quotes, and punctuation.

 ## ⚙️ What The Script Does